AshwinDeshpande96/Employee-Attrition-Prediction/README.md

 # Employee Attrition Prediction

+Model is able to fetch 0.785088 of attrition

 * We design a ML model that creates explainable factors contributing to a employee leaving the company
 * Given a list of employees that have left or still employed we predict the chances of current or future employees leaving
 * Some of the information we have are as follows